zkokaja/setl-core/README.md

 ## Command line Interface

-A command line interface is available via the `com.kokaja.setl.Simpletl` class which accepts a file name parameter that represents an XML file of a Spring bean schema.
+A command line interface is available via the `com.kokaja.setl.Setl` class which accepts a file name parameter that represents an XML file of a Spring bean schema.
 The only required bean is named `job` of type `com.kokaja.setl.Job` as to be executed by the engine.